 DELETE FROM <tablename> [WHERE condition];

-The below example explains the syntax of Delete command with an example.
+The below example explains the syntax of the Delete command with an example.
 The WHERE clause specifies the details of the column to be deleted.

 DELETE FROM Employee WHERE EmployeeNo = 101;